 Another fun song for a setup with a dynamic female vocalist, this tropical house song translates so well to acoustic, you’d think it was originally just voice and guitar.
 Dua Lipa herself has also played this song the world over on radio sessions and the like as an acoustic number, so people won’t have to stop and think before joining in.

-Ed Sheeran has done something that few others have ever accomplished – headlined stadiums across the world solo with only an acoustic guitar (and sometimes a loop pedal).
+Ed Sheeran has done something few others have ever accomplished – headlined stadiums across the world solo with only an acoustic guitar (and sometimes a loop pedal).
 However, you don’t need stadium chops (or a loop pedal) to pull off this simple cover.
-Sheeran typically plays reduced scale guitars, but you can break out the capo to get that higher, tighter sound and add a little momentum and breezyness to the song.
-Regardless this smash hit is sure to be a singalong.
+Sheeran typically plays reduced-scale guitars, but you can break out the capo to get that higher, tighter sound and add a little momentum and breeziness to the song.
+Regardless, this smash hit is sure to be a singalong.

 Post Malone – Congratulations

 If your bar is anywhere near a college, this one will definitely bring the house down.
-Post Malone is most known for his rap, but he has recently displayed a talent for man different genres, from punk through to country, and this musicality shows in how well his hip hop type tracks translate to acoustic guitar.
+Post Malone is most known for his rap, but he has recently displayed a talent for many different genres, from punk through country, and this musicality shows in how well his hip-hop-style tracks translate to acoustic guitar.

-Guitar wise the song is very straight forward, though the rap parts (as per the cover below) will require a little skill.
+Guitar-wise, the song is very straightforward, though the rap parts (as per the cover above) will require a little skill.
 But, chances are the crowd will be loud enough that it doesn’t matter what you do.
 Definitely one you can have fun with.

 Imagine Dragons – Bad Liar

-Every setlist needs its up moments and it’s laid back moments, and this is a great modern song to play when you’re trying to slow things down a little.
-While the song wasn’t a huge smash on release, it’s taken on a life of it’s own as an acoustic standard, with the cover version below getting close to a hundred million views on YouTube (compared to 250 million for the original).
+Every setlist needs its up moments and its laid-back moments.
+This is a great modern song for when you’re trying to slow things down a little.
+While the song wasn’t a huge smash on release, it’s taken on a life of its own as an acoustic standard, with the cover version above getting close to a hundred million views on YouTube (compared to 250 million for the original).
 Definitely a song that takes a strong vocal and a little finesse to pull off, but rewarding for everyone when it comes out right.

 Justin Timberlake – Mirrors

-You don’t need an eight piece band to pull off this cover, but it’s definitely one that benefits from having more than one person, as the chorus relies quite heavily on backing vocals.
-That said, if you can pull it off, this song was big enough that you can play it to most crowds, from college bars to after work cocktail spots.
+You don’t need an eight-piece band to pull off this cover, but it’s definitely one that benefits from having more than one performer, as the chorus relies quite heavily on backing vocals.
+That said, if you can pull it off, this song was big enough that you can play it to most crowds, from college bars to after-work cocktail spots.

 Eagle-Eye Cherry – Save tonight